Investing in Your Education

 - Students must be in a valid program of study and taking classes that go toward their program.
 Classes taken outside of the program will not be funded!

 The Financial Aid Office assists students who are seeking financial help to pay for the costs of attending Victor Valley College.
 Money may be provided to cover the cost of tuition and/or enrollment fees, books, transportation, and partial living expenses.
 Students may be working and still qualify to receive financial aid.
-Visit www.fafsa.ed.gov for the FAFSA application.
+For the FAFSA (Free Application for Federal Student Aid), visit Federal Student Aid.
+For the California Dream Act application, visit the California Student Aid Commission.
 Applying on time is critical.

-You may begin the FAFSA application process any time after October 1 for the upcoming year.
+You may begin the FAFSA application process any time after October 1st for the following school year beginning in August.
+The priority deadline for certain federal and state aid is March 2nd for the upcoming school year beginning in August.

 The processor will forward the Student Aid Report (SAR) to the student.
 Additional documentation may be required to support the data submitted on the application.
 It is important that all requested documentation be returned as soon as possible.